milafrerichs/milafrerichs.github.com_old/_posts/2016-07-29-monthly-review.md

 ---
 title: "Monthly Review"
+categories:
+  - work
 ---
 This is my first monthly review.
 That's why it will be not as good as I want.
 But I will publish a monthly review from now on.
 On a different note: I did my first real weekly review today.
 I thought about last week, cleaned up my stuff.
-I made a new list of my priorities and the projects I want to work on.
+I made a new list of my priorities and the projects I want to work on.  <!-- short -->
 I cleaned my desk (well worth it).
 I wrote down my ideas to get more accomplished the next weeks and month.
 I feel magnificent, and I'll commit to doing a weekly review every week.
 I did put it on my calendar for every Friday.
 So that's a good thing.